Prospective students with a Dutch diploma

 FHML does not organise a colloquium doctum exam, but can provide the colloquium doctum statement.
 To qualify for this statement, you have to proof your command of the English language, physics, chemistry, biology and mathematics on Dutch vwo level new style by means of certificates in these subjects.
 Please contact sc-ba-bms[at]maastrichtuniversity[dot]nl.

 As soon as you have passed the exams, you have to upload the certificates in the MyUM portal.

-Inform the Student Services Centre (SSC) by email study[at]maastrichtuniversity[dot]nl, attn.
-UM admissions, that you have added the certificates in the MyUM portal.
+Inform the Student Services Centre (SSC) by email study[at]maastrichtuniversity[dot]nl, attn. the Admission and Registration Office, that you have added the certificates in the MyUM portal.